Websoft9Archive/ansible-superset/readme.txt

 2. COMPONENTS and Version

-Websoft9 IIS stack ships with the following software versions:
+Websoft9 Superset stack ships with the following software versions:

 ********
 — Superset 0.28.1